 Online Course Design Institute (OCDI)

 Content: Faculty will learn best practices for designing online courses, gain a working knowledge of national standards, and then apply these concepts as they design an online course.
-Participants will deliver their newly-designed course, delivered entirely online, during the 2019 Summer Session II, 2021 January Interim, 2021 May II Interim, 2021 Summer Session I.
+Participants will deliver their newly-designed course, delivered entirely online, during one of these terms: 2020 Summer Session II, 2021 January Interim, 2021 May II Interim, 2021 Summer Session I.

 Awards: Up to 8 grants will be awarded.